-“As a virtual event, this year’s MARKETPLACE conference was able to bring a much broader offering of opportunities to Wisconsin’s diversely owned small businesses,” said WEDC Vice President of Business and Community Development Mary Gage.
-“Not only did the online event allow for convenient participation by minority, woman, veteran, small and LGBTQ business owners located anywhere in Wisconsin; it also provided connections with resources and business opportunities from around the country.”
+“As a virtual event, this year’s MARKETPLACE conference was able to bring a much broader offering of opportunities to Wisconsin’s diverse owned small businesses,” said WEDC Vice President of Business and Community Development Mary Gage.
+“Not only did the online event allow for convenient participation by minority, women, veteran, small and LGBTQ business owners located across in Wisconsin; it also provided connections with resources and business opportunities from around the country.”

 The event included remarks by Governor Tony Evers and Lt.
 Governor Mandela Barnes.
 Emceed by Scale Up Milwaukee Executive Director Elmer Moore, the conference speaking program covered a variety of topics focusing on small business in today’s environment both related and unrelated to the pandemic.

-Panel discussions featured advice on growing your business online, using capital strategically, locating financial and technical resources, and diversifying your business in the era of COVID-19, among other topics.
+Panel discussions featured advice on growing businesses online, using capital strategically, locating financial and technical resources, and diversifying businesses in the era of COVID-19, among other topics.

 Although 2020 has been a difficult year, guest-speaker, Milwaukee Commissioner of City Development Lafayette Crump noted that this year might prove to be a turning point for social justice and racial equity.
 He urged listeners to carry that momentum forward to create a more inclusive Wisconsin: “We want to be a place where young people, including people of color, are excited to grow up and stay.”